freedomofpress/securedrop/docs/set_up_admin_tails.rst

     gpg --keyserver hkp://qdigse2yzvuglcix.onion --recv-key "B89A 29DB 2128 160B 8E4B 1B4C BADD E0C7 FC9F 6818"

-It is important you type this out correctly.
-If you are not copy-pasting this command, we recommend you double check you have entered it correctly before pressing enter.
+.. note:: It is important you type this out correctly.
+If you are not
+          copy-pasting this command, we recommend you double-check you have entered it correctly before pressing enter.

 When passing the full public key fingerprint to the ``--recv-key`` command, GPG will implicitly verify that the fingerprint of the key received matches the